stvnfrancisco/my_programming_portfolio/README.md

-The theme for this page began using a Bootstrap template but has been extremely altered and personalized.
+The theme for this page is a Bootstrap template that has been altered and personalized.
 It's purpose is to be used as a web development portfolio for Steven Francisco.
 Still a work in progress...

 website: http://stvnfrancisco.bitballoon.com/